-- Bachelor of Arts in English and American Literature, University of Massachusetts, Amherst
+- B.A. and M.A., English and American Literature, University of Massachusetts, Amherst

 - A.M. and Ph.D., American Civilization, Brown University

 - American Nation I (HIS 281)

 - Electric Guitar in American Culture (HIS 337)

 - Fact or Fiction?
 Myth, Reality and Conspiracy in America (HIS 100/136)